puppetlabs/puppetlabs-peadm/documentation/expanding.md

     Successful on 1 target: pe-server-59ab63-0.us-west1-a.c.slice-cody.internal
     Ran on 1 target in 2.46 sec

-### Adding compilers to Extra Large when disaster recovery has been enabled
+### Adding Compilers to Extra Large when disaster recovery has been enabled

 Adding a Compiler to a deployment which has adopted the Extra Large deployment architecture with disaster recovery (DR) enabled is similar to Standard and Large but the value of `primary_postgresql_host` will no longer correspond to the Primary or Replica Puppet server since PuppetDB databases are now hosted externally.
 In the **Example** section, the value to use when targeting the **A** group is `pe-psql-65e03f-0.us-west1-a.c.slice-cody.internal`.
 You'll find the value at `role-letter.postgresql.A`.